vedantvaibhav10/Flipr-Hackathon-2025---Inventory-Management/README.md

 )
 ```

+Alternatively, to create an Admin user, you must manually update their role in the MongoDB database after registration.

 ### Role Permissions

 - **Admin**: Full access to all features including user management, system settings, and advanced AI features